garrandall/popular-music-data/tracks/honey-honey-david-hudson.md

 Ohhh, honey, it's so right
 Stay right here, honey let's do it together -- together

-Now honey i need encouragement
+Now honey I need encouragement
 If you want this high
 If kissing and touching really turn you on
 Let's reach for the sky